Egmore: History

 The earliest references to Egmore occur in the inscriptions of the Chola king Kulothunga I. Under the Chola Empire, Egmore was the headquarters of an administrative division or Nadu called Elumbur Nadu.
 An inscription of the Nellore Chola king Vijaya Kanda Gopal dated 2 September 1264 speaks of a village in Elumur-Tudarmuni Nadu in Pulal Kottam.
 A Vijayanagar period inscription of Sriranganatha Yadavaraya records an endowment to a monastery in Thiruvottriyur by a resident of Serruppedu (identified with the present day Chetpet) in Elumur-Tudarmuni Nadu.

 Egmore is the Anglicised form of "Ezhumbur", the name of a pre-British era village situated on the northern banks of the River.

 Despite the fact that Egmore had been a part of the East India Company's possessions since 1720, it was not until the "Golden age of British rule" stretching from 1858 to 1947 that Egmore witnessed some real growth.
 The Egmore Museum was one of the first notable monuments to be constructed here.
 The construction of this famous landmark was undertaken immediately after the Sepoy Mutiny of 1857.
 The Connemara Library was created as an annex housing the museum's vast book collection and became operational in 1896.

 Egmore, in 1796, was the site of the Military Male Orphan Asylum near Madras.
 This asylum was headed by Andrew Bell, who invented the Madras System for schooling there.

+Roads and street names

+Several of Egmore's principal roads originated during the late eighteenth and nineteenth centuries, when the locality developed from an area of fields and large garden houses into an administrative and institutional quarter of Madras.
+Roads were frequently identified with prominent residents, military officers or establishments situated along them.
+Pantheon Road, Marshall's Road, Casa Major Road and other thoroughfares were already part of this early road network.